ekoi/automated-curation-platform/README.md

 3. **Managing Repository Assistant Service**
    - Easily create, modify, and delete repository targets to accommodate evolving requirements.
-   - Fine-tune configurations for repository URLs and associated modules directly from the UI.
+   - Fine-tune configurations for repository URLs and associated plugins directly from the UI.

 4. **Managing Transformer Service**
    - Configure and maintain transformers that translate metadata formats to meet the standards of target repositories.
    - Add, update, or deactivate transformers based on specific repository needs.

-5. **Managing Bridge Module**
+5. **Managing Bridge Plugins**
-   - Customize and maintain bridge modules that structure deposit packages in the required formats (e.g., SWORD).
+   - Customize and maintain bridge plugins that structure deposit packages in the required formats (e.g., SWORD).
-   - Test and validate modules to ensure proper alignment with repository requirements.
+   - Test and validate plugins to ensure proper alignment with repository requirements.

 6. **Managing the Curation Process**
    - Oversee and control the entire curation workflow, from initial data ingestion to final deposit package generation.